leo-chartier/2023-2024-project-1-rubiks-art-Team-2/Documents/Technical Specifications.md

 **Mitigation:** Prioritize the use of damaged cubes for areas where imperfections are less noticeable.
 Conduct thorough inspections of cubes before placement.

 ## Security Considerations

 The mounting structure will be designed to minimize stress on the cubes and prevent accidental displacement.
-The clear acrylic panel will offer an additional layer of protection and reduce maintenance needs.

 ## Success Evaluation

-The success of the project will be determined by the feedback provided by the daily workers of the B3, as well as the degree of similarity between the final image and the original prototype.
+The success of the project will be determined by the feedback provided by the daily workers of the B3 and bystanders, as well as the degree of similarity between the final image and the original prototype.
 This evaluation will serve as a crucial indicator of the project's overall success and alignment with the intended vision.

 ## Conclusion

 By adhering to these technical specifications, we aim to create a Rubik's Art Fresco that not only meets ALGOSUP's vision but also stands as a durable and visually captivating representation of the institution's identity.

 ## Glossary